crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 ## Task 2: Modify your app and push a new version

  1. Modify index.html
-   * `cp index.v2 to index.html` - this is "making a change" for you
+   * `cp index.v2 to index.html` - this is "making a change" for you - you can also just load an editor and edit index.html yourself
    * Make any other changes you like

  2. Build and upload the changed application

+   This builds and uploads and created a group for your new version.
+This time we only use 1 instance, and we don't map the route - the Active Deploy step will do that for you.

    * `docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2 .` - build the new version2
    * `docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:2` - push the new version 2